alexlafetra/stepchild/manual/manual.md

 ### d.
 Timesteps

+The sequences you can write using the Stepchild are broken into ***timesteps***, the smallest subdivision the Stepchild processes.
+A timestep is 1/24th of a beat, or a 1/96th note, which makes the Stepchild's clock 1:1 compatible with MIDI clock messages.

+##### Because the BPM and timing of sequences is flexible, the actual duration value of a timestep in seconds or milliseconds varies, but it is *always* equivalent to 1/24th of a quarter note.

+All note data is stored in terms of timesteps: a note begins on one timestep, and ends on another.
+Using the Stepchild's [swing](#b-swing) or [internal CC](#53-internal-cc-messages), timesteps can have different values depending on where they are in the sequence and what the Stepchild's clock is doing.

 # 1. Main Sequence
 The first thing you see after the Stepchild boots up will be the Main Sequence screen.
 This is the “homepage” of the Stepchild where you can directly edit a sequence and access applications and menus.
 The Main Sequence screen *always* displays a baby carriage in the top left corner that bounces to the BPM of the sequence.